A spatial interference approach to account for mobility in air pollution studies with multivariate continuous treatments: Introduction

-Another issue of particular relevance to this work is interference, which occurs when units are affected by the treatment status of other units in the study.
-Interference was first explored in the context of grade retention policies \citep{hong2006evaluating}, housing vouchers \citep{sobel2006randomized}, and vaccine efficacy \citep{hudgens2008toward}.
-A critical issue when dealing with interference is simplifying the interference structure, or the manner in which the treatment status of certain units can affect the outcomes of other units.
-Partial interference is commonly assumed, where interference is restricted to clusters or a subset of the data points \citep{vanderweele2011bounding, tchetgen2012causal, perez2014assessing, papadogeorgou2019causal}.
+Another issue of particular relevance to this work is interference, which occurs when units are affected by the exposure status of other units in the study \citep{hong2006evaluating, sobel2006randomized, hudgens2008toward}.
+A critical issue when dealing with interference is simplifying the manner in which the exposure status of certain units can affect the outcomes of other units.
+Partial interference is commonly assumed, where interference is restricted to clusters or a subset of the data points \citep{vanderweele2011bounding, tchetgen2012causal, papadogeorgou2019causal}.
 Other approaches incorporate spatial proximity, where the treatment status of nearby observations are more likely to affect a unit's outcome \citep{wang2020design, giffin2022generalized}.
 More general interference structures, such as those seen in social networks can also be accommodated \citep{aronow2017estimating, ogburn2022causal}.
-This has also seen attention in the air pollution literature to better understand the impact of interventions on power plants \citep{zigler2020bipartite, zigler2021bipartite}, or the impacts of the EPA's non-attainment designations \citep{zirkle2021addressing}.
+These approaches have also been used in the air pollution literature to better understand the impact of interventions on power plants \citep{zigler2020bipartite, zigler2021bipartite}, or the impacts of the EPA's non-attainment designations \citep{zirkle2021addressing}.
+Recently, there have been efforts to investigate unknown or misspecified interference structures \citep{savje2021average, weinstein2023causal}.
 Despite this surge in interest, nearly all work has focused on univariate, binary treatments.